upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

 ## What is Git?
 Git is a **version control system** (VCS).
-It is a program that tracks changes
+It is a program that tracks changes within files and folders.
+Using Git, we can create snapshots of changes for each version, meaning if we add irreversable changes to our project, we can simply revert back to a previous version.

+We can also compare changes between versions, and can invite others to collaborate and see what they've changed, much like Wikipedia.

+You can learn about Git [here](https://rogerdudler.github.io/git-guide/).

 ## Versioning
 It may be useful to users to have a consistent versioning scheme.
 I recommend